plasmonX: an Open-Source Code for Nanoplasmonics: Conclusions and Outlook

 Several key developments are planned to further expand the scope and efficiency of \texttt{plasmonX}.
 First, we aim to extend the current frequency-domain formalism to a real-time (RT) framework, allowing the simulation of ultrafast plasmonic phenomena, by implementing our recently developed RT-\wfq and RT-\wfqfmu methods \cite{lafiosca2024real}.
 Second, we are actively working on generalizing the models to describe condensed phase systems, such as colloids and nanostructures dissolved in an external environment, by implementing the recently developed multiscale framework which integrates \wfq and \wfqfmu with polarizable embedding \cite{nicoli2024atomistic}.

 A further avenue involves the development of mixed implicit/explicit strategies, in which part of the nanostructure is described using a full atomistic treatment (for instance, the surface) while the remaining (the core) is treated at the BEM level.
 We have recently proved that such partitioning drastically reduces the computational cost without reducing the overall accuracy of the \wfq/\wfqfmu methods \cite{illobre2025mixed}.
-Finally, to enhance the scalability of the method for very large systems, we plan to implement fast multipole algorithms \cite{darve2000fast}, which would enable linear or near-linear scaling of the long-range electrostatic interactions, making \texttt{plasmonX} suitable for simulations involving several millions of atoms.
+Finally, to extend the applicability of \texttt{plasmonX} to large and extended nanostructures, we plan to incorporate retardation effects, enabling the description of plasmonic phenomena beyond the quasistatic regime.
+To this end, we aim to implement fast multipole algorithms \cite{darve2000fast}, which would enable linear or near-linear scaling of the long-range electrostatic interactions, making \texttt{plasmonX} suitable for simulations involving several millions of atoms.